Bashar-Syouri/reading-notes/read02.md

 A third option is to install Git as part of the GitHub for Mac install.
 GitHub is repository hosting service, which we will discuss in a future section.

-Download GitHub for Mac via the following :
+Download GitHub for Mac via the following:

 [Link](http://mac.github.com)